phoinixi/jsonresume-theme-stackoverflow/README.md

 #### Support to extra fields

-With stackowerflow theme it is possible to add:
+With stackoverflow theme it is possible to add:

 - `keywords` to each 'work', 'publication' and 'volunteer' item
-- `summary`to each 'interests' and 'education' item
+- `summary` to each 'interests' and 'education' item
 - `location` to each 'work', 'education' and 'volunteer' item
+- `birth` to 'basics'

 example of the extra `location` object: